Xomega-Net/Xomega.Docs/docs/framework/common-ui/data-lists.md

 ```

 :::note
-You can also pass the `FromDataContractAsync` method a `CrudOptions` parameter configured to [preserve the current row selection](#preserving-selection), if desired.
+You can also pass the `FromDataContractAsync` method a `CrudOptions` parameter configured to [preserve the current row selection](#preserving-selection) if desired.
 :::

 ### DTO conversion